joaohenggeler/eternal-wanderer/Source/README.md

 * `script`: JavaScript code to execute after loading the snapshot's page but before the recording starts.

-* `tags`: a list of tags to add to the Tumblr post.
+* `tags`: a list of tags to add to the Tumblr and Bluesky posts.
 Can be used to group snapshots by theme and for content warnings (e.g. `["halloween", "jumpscare"]`).

 * `title_override`: force a specific title.
 Used to improve the metadata shown in the posts and compilations (e.g. when a page has an incorrect title).